Ali-Hamza-developer/Python-basics/README.md

-# Python Essentials Notebook Collection
+# Python Essentials Notebook Collections

 This repository contains beginner to intermediate level Jupyter Notebooks covering essential Python concepts.
 Each file focuses on a specific topic, making it easy to follow and practice.